 Any restraint used is recorded in the Red Bound and Numbered Book in the Headteacher's Office.

 Key staff members have received 'Team Teach' training.
-All allegations of abuse by or complaints of a teacher/support worker will be dealt with following the Local Safeguarding Board procedures.
+All allegations of abuse by or complaints of a teacher/support worker will be dealt with following the Local Children's Partnership procedures.